 The Designated Normal character is also useful for various types of lampshading.
 “Now WHAT are you planning?
 Isn’t that utterly ridiculous?”
 The Designated Normal thereby functions to highlight the warped logic of the screwball characters, who must nevertheless run according to their own internal logic.
 Their internal logic must somehow be made apparent to an audience.

 The Designed Normal character is also used as a Straight Man, of course.
-But we all understand the importance of the straight man.

 THE SUBTLE END OF THE CHORIC CONTINUUM